LukaMartin/react-solana-active-wallet/README.md

 The wallets currently supported are:
 - Phantom
 - Backpack
+- Solflare

 Support for other wallets will be added in the future.

-### Note the hook relies on the "publicKey" returned by the useWallet hook from @solana/wallet-adapter-react to get its initial value
+### Note the hook relies on the "publicKey" and "wallet" returned by the useWallet hook from @solana/wallet-adapter-react to get its initial value

-### Demo
+### Demo Website

 [Demo](https://solana-active-wallet-react-demo.vercel.app/)